 Author Bio: Kai Bond is a fashion writer who is always on the hunt to discover new and exciting trends.
 If you can wear it, Kai wants to write about it!
 When not covering the fashion world, you can find Kai traveling around the globe or searching for good food.

 This post contains affiliate links, that means 2MorrowsDress may make a small commission at no extra cost to you.
-You won’t pay anything extra but it helps to support running this website and continue to publish original content.
 Additional information can be found on the disclosure page.